Greeley, Colorado Therapists

 - Substance Abuse and Addiction: Colorado overall has high incidences of alcohol abuse and illicit drug use.
 For those struggling with addiction, any effective recovery program will also address any associated mental health issues.
 Families and friends of individuals struggling with addiction may benefit from seeking mental health assistance themselves.

-- Crime: Overall the crime rate in Greeley has been trending down for the past decade, but it still remains elevated compared to other cities in Colorado.
+- Crime: Overall the crime rate in Greeley has been trending down for the past decade, but it remains elevated compared to other cities in Colorado.
 Victims of violent crime will likely need to seek mental health services for post-traumatic stress (PTS).

 - Poverty: The percentage of Greeley’s residents living in poverty is higher than in Colorado or the US overall.
 While the effects of poverty on mental health are the results of numerous underlying factors, the evidence is strong enough to suggest a strong causal relationship between the two.